-The estimated fair value of the Company's reporting units are based on a weighted average of the income and market approaches.
+The estimated fair value of the Stuart Weitzman reporting unit was based on a weighted average of the income and market approaches.
 The income approach is based on estimated discounted future cash flows, while the market approach is based on earnings multiples of selected guideline companies.
-The approach, which qualifies as Level 3 in the fair value hierarchy, incorporated a number of significant assumptions and judgments, including, but not limited to, estimated future cash flows, discount rates, income tax rates, terminal growth rates and valuation multiples derived from comparable publicly traded companies.
-The Company determined there was no impairment in fiscal 2023 and fiscal 2022 based on the annual assessment and no events occurring that would more likely than not reduce the fair value below its carrying amount.
+The approach, which qualifies as level 3 in the fair value hierarchy, incorporated a number of significant assumptions and judgments, including, but not limited to, estimated future cash flows, discount rates, income tax rates, terminal growth rates and valuation multiples derived from comparable publicly traded companies.
+In considering the excess of the fair value over its carrying value for the Coach and Kate Spade reporting units and indefinite-lived brand intangibles, management did not perform an interim assessment for these reporting units during the three months ended March 28, 2020.
+The Company determined there was no impairment during the fiscal 2020 annual impairment assessment.